 Search this site

 My friend was selling two mangoes for one rupee.
 Since my friend was selling mangoes in twos and had 30 mangoes to sell, he needed 15 customers to sell off his stock.
-Now, this is not strictly true because one single customer could buy 2, 4, 6, 8, ........ or the entire lot of 30 mangoes.
-But, just for ease of understanding let's consider that when two mangoes are bought it makes for one purchase; if one single customer buys all the 30 mangoes, let's assume that the customer has come 15 times to buy two mangoes at every visit.
+Now, this is not strictly true because one single customer could buy 2, 4, 6, 8, ... or the entire lot of 30 mangoes.
+But, just for ease of understanding ,let's consider that when two mangoes are bought it makes for one purchase; if one single customer buys all the 30 mangoes, let's assume that the customer came 15 times to buy two mangoes at every visit.

 I sold three mangoes for one rupee.
 Since I sold mangoes in threes and had 30 mangoes to sell every day, I needed ten customers to sell off my day's stock.